presidenten/grafana-loki-example/README.md

 Installation
 ------------
 Step 1
-Set a secure password in a file called `my-secret`
+Write down a secure password in a file called `my-secret`

 Step 2
 Store the hostname in a env variable